lmfit/lmfit-py/doc/confidence.rst

     a   0.09960   0.09981   0.10000   0.10019   0.10039   0.10058   0.10079
     b   1.97035   1.98326   1.99544   2.00008   2.01936   2.03154   2.04445

+This shows the best-fit values for the parameters in the `0.00%` column, and parameter values that are at the varying confidence levels given by steps in :math:`\sigma`.
 As we can see, the estimated error is almost the same, and the uncertainties are well behaved: Going from 1 :math:`\sigma` (68% confidence) to 3 :math:`\sigma` (99.7% confidence) uncertainties is fairly linear.
+It can also be seen that the errors are fairy symmetric around the best fit value.
 For this problem, it is not necessary to calculate confidence intervals, and the estimates of the uncertainties from the covariance matrix are sufficient.

 An advanced example
 -------------------